not-sponsored/distend/README.md

 </pre>
 </div>

-Do you have a good word list?
-Perhaps you also have specific intel about the password in question such as
+Psst.
+Hey there kid.
+I got a free word list generator that makes cracking a breeze.
+All you have to do is star the repository.
+Just kidding but the free part is not a joke.
+Perhaps you have a stubborn hash that refuses to crack under a generic word list.
+Maybe you have specific intel about the person/password in question such as a

 - Date of birth
 - Mother's maiden name